Eulena/SQL-Homework/README.md

 ## DATA ANALYSIS:
+### Please see folder for .sql files of Queries and Table schemata.
 1. List the following details of each employee: employee number, last name, first name, gender, and salary.
 ```
 SELECT